-When weighing whether or not to take on a home loan, finding similar information to compare can be tricky.
+When weighing whether to take on a home loan, finding like information to compare can be tricky.
 Many lenders aren’t up front about interest, fees and terms.
-And hunting for important information — like whether you’re allowed to buy points to lower your interest rate — can take some digging.
+And hunting for important information — like whether you’re allowed to buy points to lower your interest rate — can take digging.

-Our loan rating system is designed to help you compare a lender’s overall performance, not just the numbers.
-When rating a mortgage, our researchers consider APRs, loan amounts and terms as well as customer reviews, the application process and other factors that play into a decision.
+Our loan rating system is designed to help you compare a lender’s overall performance, and not just the numbers.
+When rating a mortgage, our researchers consider APRs, loan amounts and terms as well as customer reviews and the application process, among other factors that play into a decision.

 It’s meant to provide you with a simple starting point.
 But what’s good for other borrowers might not be the best option for your needs.
-Read our comprehensive provider reviews before applying for a loan.
+After you’ve narrowed down lenders you’re interested in, dive into the details with our provider reviews before applying for a loan.

 We rate loans using a system of one to five stars.